mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

       ]
     }

 The client validates that the requested resource (`https://api.example.com/data`) is present in the response.
-The additional resource (`https://idp.example.com/userinfo`) is an server-assigned resource determined by the authorization server based on the `openid` scope, enabling the client to use the same access token for both the API and the UserInfo endpoint.
+The additional resource (`https://idp.example.com/userinfo`) is a server-assigned resource determined by the authorization server based on the `openid` scope, enabling the client to use the same access token for both the API and the UserInfo endpoint.

 # Acknowledgments
 {:numbered="false"}